Riverview Hospital Coquitlam BC

 On site…

-As we walked the grounds of Riverview, we tried to understand its purpose and function as best we could.
-To think about its forgotten past.
+As we walked the grounds of Riverview, we tried to understand its purpose and function.
+As best we could…to think about its forgotten past.
 The stories of patients and what became of them…the staff too…we tried to include them all in these thoughts.
-No doubt, it’s a sad story for most, and we do this so they’re not forgotten.
-Even if we don’t know who they are.
+We need to remember them all, even if we know not of their names.

-The grounds are beautiful (especially in the fall, like on our visit) and the buildings have a grand quality, but for us at least, not as sinister in feel as the abandoned “asylum” horror movie clichés might suggest.
+The grounds are beautiful (especially in the fall, like on our visit) and the buildings have a grand quality, For us at least it’s not as sinister in feel as the abandoned “asylum” horror movie clichés might suggest.
 Still, there’s a definite air of sadness and a palpable sense of being in a place, that if ghosts were to exist, it would be here.
 Not malevolent spirits, but of long lost souls yearning to find peace.

-Riverview dates back over a hundred years and has treated tens of thousands of patients.
-Many were long term, or folks who lived out their lives here, and this brings us to a personal connection.
-It’s Chris here writing this piece, and the patient list includes a family member I never knew – a grandfather who died while I was still a toddler and is buried in the attached cemetery.
+Riverview dates back to the 1910s and has treated tens of thousands of patients.
+Many were long term and some lived out their lives and died here.
+This brings us to a personal connection.
+It’s Chris here writing this piece, and the patient list includes a family member I never knew – a grandfather who died while I was still a toddler and then buried in the attached cemetery.

 A lifetime chronic alcoholic, he drank himself into a stupor and had to be institutionalized the final year or so of his life.
 It turned out to be a kind of a bittersweet moment standing there, and our first, albeit posthumous meeting.
 If it as done before he left this earth, it was too early in this life to recall.
-It’s hard what to feel here, given he’s a stranger in that regard, but at least he found peace.
+It’s hard to know what to feel here, given he’s a stranger in that regard, but still it had to be done.

 A little general history…

-Rather than try and do a complete story of Riverview/Essodale we’ll touch on the individual buildings explored by us, in a rather random order, and share a few general tidbits along the way.
-The story of the site is just too big for hacks like us to attempt and we defer to those more in the know and with greater focus.
+Rather than try and do the complete story of Riverview/Essodale we’ll touch on the individual buildings explored by us.
+We’ll do so in a rather random, almost chaotic order (that’s our style), and share a few general tidbits along the way.
+The story of the site is just too big for hacks like us to attempt and we defer to those with the proper skills.

-The vacant buildings seen today are now often used as filming locations.
+Production companies often use the vacant buildings as filming locations.
 Shows like Supernatural and movies like Deadpool 2…the list is huge.
+The Canadian Register of Historic Places recognized Riverview Hospital in 2009.

 The tour…

 There’s a fair number of barred-windows on this building (+ on others a well) and these were to prevent escape.
 They do make it feel almost like a prison and perhaps to some patients it truly was.
-There’s a real menacing nature to it all.
+There’s a real menacing nature to buildings with this feature.

 Psychopathic: “Characterized by or exhibiting unstable and aggressive or obsessive behaviour.” – Google.
 Also: “A mentally unstable person, especially one having an egocentric and antisocial personality marked by a lack of remorse for one’s actions, an absence of empathy for others, and often criminal tendencies.” – Mirriam-Webster.

-West Lawn (images #2, #3, #5, and #10): Opened in 1913 as the Male Chronic building, it’s the oldest structure here and a bit run down.
+West Lawn (images #2, #3, #5, and #10): Opened in 1913 as the Male Chronic building, it’s the oldest structure here and the most run down.
 The name change came in 1950, and the building closed in the early 1980s.
 Unlike other empty structures here, which seem to have power, this one is dark and feels truly abandoned.
+On official maps it’s listed as condemned.

-Where as you can go right up to other buildings here, West Lawn has a fence surround it and only the main steps left accessible.
+Where as you can go right up to other buildings here, West Lawn has a fence surrounding it and only the main steps were left accessible.
+What secrets does it hold?

 It’s like something out of a horror/thriller flick, so we’ll eat our words when speaking of West Lawn.

 “(Riverview was) home to 340 patients — all male — who were suffering from some form of insanity.
 At the time, the affliction was thought to be hereditary or caused by intemperance, syphilis and masturbation.” – Vancouver Sun.
-That last one also causes blindness and hairy palms too.
 Our understanding of things is better now.

 The structure is the biggest of the Lawn buildings and is massive.
 They built it to combat overcrowding at the a separate facility elsewhere in the Lower Mainland.
 Overcrowding at Essondale/Riverview, in all wards, went on to become a problem here a well, and old papers speak of it often.
 That sort of chaotic environment can’t be good for people suffering from metal afflictions.